-The choir has enjoyed singing tours abroad, the first one to Germany in 1962.
+The choir has enjoyed several singing tours abroad since its first trip to Germany in 1962.
 More recently we`ve visited Germany, Belgium, Jersey, Ireland, Holland, the Isle of Man, Scotland and Hungary.

-After celebrating the centenary in 2006 it was thought that a slight name change was appropriate and so KVU Singers was born.
+After celebrating our centenary in 2006 we thought that a slight name change was appropriate and so KVU Singers was born.

 For many years the choir has promoted a series of annual concerts featuring local young musicians and in 2014 the choir ran a competition for young composers in partnership with Jessica Foxley Music Projects.
 Several of our former guest soloists have now become well known performers and professional musicians.